H3X638/HackTheBox/delivery.md

 ## Priv Esc.

-After enumerating maildeliverer I found that I was able to cat the mysql.conf file that contained the password for mysql.
-Once i had access to mysql I took a look at the databases and was able to pull all the user information from it.
+Upon enumerating "maildeliverer," I discovered the ability to access the "mysql.conf" file and retrieve the password for MySQL.
+With MySQL access secured, I delved into the databases, extracting comprehensive user information.

 ![SQL](/delivery/images/sqlsettings.png)